ahhotcaro/QR_comptaBDD/README.md

 <img src="/install_jupyterlab.png" alt="Install JupyterLab" height="300"/>

 ### Run the project

+You have 5 projects to run.

+#### How to run a project
+It is always the same steps.
+First, you import libraries.
+Second, you select your excel.
+Be careful of the path.
+Then, just run the code.
+If you are done, you can save the changes in a new file.
+For every excel file you save, please open the excel, delete the first column with numbers of the rows.
+It could be disturbing for later.

+#### QR_filter

+QR_filter helps you to delete useless rows, to select the interesting columns (date, plan_compta, debit, credit, solde progressif)

+#### QR_split

+QR_split can split the plan_compta to have only the number (ex: 1013) instead of the number and title (ex: 1013 CAPITAL)

+#### QR_merge

+QR_merge can merge two different tabs thanks to a common column.

+#### QR_firstNumber

+It creates a column with the first number of the financial number (ex: for "1013" it gives "1").

+#### QR_union

+Once you have created several dataframes with the same datas, you can concatenate them into one dataframe.

 Download QR_comptaBDD from Github
 <br />
 <img src="/download_file.png" alt="Download file" height="300"/>